The Church at Clarendon Mission Partnership Briefs

 Commission to Every Nation, Child Haven Nina Neubauer (South Africa)

-Child Haven, one of four Havens that is part of Masiphane, a non-profit founded as the social outreach arm of His People Church, is a children’s home serving orphaned, abused and neglected children in the greater Johannesburg area.
+Nina is a member of the Church at Clarendon who now serves at Child Haven in Johannesburg, South Africa.
+Child Haven is a children’s home serving orphaned, abused, and neglected children.
+It is one of four Havens that are a part of Masiphane, a non-profit founded as the social outreach arm of His People Church.
 To learn more visit: CTEN Nina Neubauer.

 Wycliffe Bible Translators (Thailand)